laravel/docs/billing.md

 <a name="swapping-prices"></a>
 #### Swapping Prices

-You may also change the prices attached to a multiprice subscription.
-For example, imagine a customer has a `price_basic` subscription with a `price_chat` add-on price and you want to upgrade the customer from the `price_basic` to the `price_pro` price:
+You may also change the prices attached to a subscription with multiple products.
+For example, imagine a customer has a `price_basic` subscription with a `price_chat` add-on product and you want to upgrade the customer from the `price_basic` to the `price_pro` price:

     use App\Models\User;